CSC207-UofT/course-project-java-sapiens/phase2/design_document.md

 A DeliveryMan can be in charge of ONE active order at a time.
 The application makes adequate checks and provides messages to ensure this stays true.

+Note: if you are running on an AVD, we strongly suggest you, befre logging into our app, to open the "Map" app on the device and locate the phone for once.
+If not, there is a possibility that the app will crash when logging in as a delivery man.
+This is because the app need the "last know location" to login, if the AVD have never had a location before, it will cause a problem in the gateway.
+We didn't fix this sepcific error because we think that on a real android phone, it is extremely rare that it has never had a location.

 For more detail, please check out the [demonstration video ](https://utoronto.zoom.us/rec/share/_3t-9gJjbJzSl3ZZHUhCMHagpzYcEBNPlmzn_VYoOJUoICk5ZBl0vNW3OZTU-I0.UY8aXI2FZbXSwUHL) (Password:=Z88a6.T=3)

 ## Future Improvements...